Opentrons/Protocols/protocols/covid19-rna-extraction/README.md

 * bead wash 3x using magnetic module
 * final elution to chilled PCR plate

-Lysed samples should be loaded on the magnetic module in a NEST 96-deepwell plate.
+Lysed samples should be loaded on the magnetic module in a NEST or USA Scientific 96-deepwell plate.
 For reagent layout in the 2 12-channel reservoirs used in this protocol, please see "Setup" below.

 For sample traceability and consistency, samples are mapped directly from the magnetic extraction plate (magnetic module, slot 4) to the elution PCR plate (temperature module, slot 1).
 Magnetic extraction plate well A1 is transferred to elution PCR plate A1, extraction plate well B1 to elution plate B1, ..., D2 to D2, etc.